 • Allow the mixture to cool down to room temperature and blend it to a smooth sauce.

-• In the same sauce pan, heat 1 tablespoon oil over medium flame.
+• In the same sauce pan, heat 1 tbsp oil over medium flame.

 • Add the blended onion tomato sauce, chilli powder, turmeric powder, coriander powder, garam masala, cumin powder and salt.